China and US envoys will hold first top-level dialogue on artificial intelligence

 They also said the U.S. would outline how it was addressing possible risks from the technology by creating voluntary commitments with the sector’s leading companies and requiring safety tests of AI products.

-The U.S. government also sees efforts undertaken on AI by China as possibly undermining the national security of America and its allies.
+The U.S. government also sees efforts undertaken on AI by China as possibly undermining the national security of America and its allies, and Washington has been vying to stay ahead of Beijing on the use of AI in weapons systems.

 China’s official Xinhua news agency, citing the Foreign Ministry, said the two sides would take up issues including the technological risks of AI and global governance.